ScottGreenhorn/Hit-the-Mark-doc/README.md

 Our goal was to try to find a better way of creating, maintaining, and publishing configuration and deployment content.
 That's when we started investigating using Markdown files and GitHub Pages to create a better process.

-### Why GitHub and markdown?
+### Why GitHub and Markdown?
-Teams developing ML tools and processes already have markdown readme files for their work, and those of us without access to the repos cannot access that information.
-Because development happens at a quicker pace, the confluence pages get out of date quickly.
+Teams developing ML tools and processes already have Markdown readme files for their work, and those of us without access to the repos cannot access that information.
+Because development happens at a quicker pace, the Confluence pages get out of date quickly.
 Because downstream teams only have access to the confluence pages, things can get missed.

 Markdown is a very simple text format with a well-defined set of formatting options, which makes it quick and easy to write.
 Because of the simplicity of the files, it is also highly reusable, and can be imported into most text editors or help authoring tools.
-In addition, GitHub provides the ability to convert markdown files into a static site, which can provide access tot he markdown content to many additional audiences.
+In addition, GitHub provides the ability to convert Markdown files into a static site, which can provide access to the Markdown content to many additional audiences.

 Because these tools are already in use, it just made sense to work with them.